sebkur/javadoc-ng/README.md

         --input /tmp/guava --title "Guava 29.0"

-Even better, you can just pass a Maven coordinate to the tool and let it fetch the Jar artifact for you:
+Even better, you can just pass a Maven coordinate to the tool and let it fetch the JAR artifact for you:

     java -jar javadoc-ng-0.0.2.jar run-server \
         --coordinates com.google.guava:guava:29.0-jre \